 Remember to check your attic frequently for any signs of termites and ants.
 Insects can be extremely damaging, and even the best residential roofing contractors in Johnson County come face to face with them more than they would like.

 Wind can be extremely damaging to your roof.
 If the wind blows just the right way, your roof can lose shingles, suffer from constant beatings and hammerings, and even blow other dangerous, sharp, or heavy objects upon your rooftop.
-Overly weathered roofs that have lost shingles due to wind are extremely susceptive to further wind damage.
+Overly weathered roofs that have lost shingles due to wind are extremely susceptible to further wind damage.
 Make sure to call upon trusted roof repair in Johnson County for proper, routine maintenance and inspections.

 Wind that is short of hurricane speeds should not post a major threat to your roof, but it can if your roof has been poorly maintained.
 Keeping your roof in healthy condition is essential to maintaining a safe home.
+If you do have a damaged roof, then there are ways in which you can help your contractor with repairs to reduce the overall costs.